 YOU’LL ALSO FUN ADDING YOUR DIPPED LEAVES TO NATURE GARLAND!

 How long do wax dipped leaves last?

-Fresh leaves dipped in wax will last for a very long time, but will start to get crispy and brittle after some time.
+Fresh leaves dipped in wax will last for a very long time (months), but will start to get crispy and brittle after some time.
 Be sure to dip the leaves before they become completely dried out and cover the leaf completely with wax.
 Hang or lay flat to dry on sheets of wax paper.
 Then, use wax covered leaves in decorations or crafts.

 Let’s get to how to press a leaf with wax in this simple method and answer how do you wax leaves craft for preserving leaves…

-A few reminders when learning how to make wax dipped leaves before we get to the instructions:
+A few reminders and best advice when learning how to make wax dipped leaves with beautiful colors before we get to the instructions: